UnicornMarkets/Nightmarotony/README.txt

 HOW TO PLAY THE GAME:

-Move the cursor around the screen with the mouse.

-Press the left mouse button to fire the ducks.
+Move tony around with the arrow buttons, or left click the mouse.
+Use the right click or down button to pick things up and search.

 LICENSE:

-This game skellington is placed in the Public Domain.
+GNU General Public License v3.0